wrnkt/laybel/README.md

-### Ebay Listing Logger
+### Ebay Listing Tracker

+> :warning: **eBay changes page structure regularly.
+Will require too much upkeep to maintain code to get info by element**
+> ****Using AI to process a screenshot of the page may work, as the page appearance is generally the same no matter the elements.****

+#### Overview

+Given an eBay listing URL
 Pull and store at given interval:
 - title
 - current auction price
+- buy it now currently active?
 - buy it now price
-- buy it now currently active?
 - watchers
 - number of bids
-given an eBay listing URL

 Generate a graph of the pricing.
 Draw correlation between time until listing end and current highest bid.

-### Usage